 First Place: Call Me ZZ

 “I’m obsessed with this one,” one judge said.
 The others mostly agreed, calling it both beautiful and powerful.
-Basically, Alexis Hunley’s zine is a series of what one judge called “poignant questions,” punctuated by photos of Black men, women, and children.
+Basically, Alexis Hunley’s zine is a series of two zines meant to be explored together, featuring what one judge called “poignant questions,” punctuated by photos of Black men, women, and children.
 Among those questions: “What does a Black family look like?” and “When did you know you were Black?”

 If there was any critique, it was the lack of context for each photo.
 Adding captions would’ve made this zine even more powerful, because judges wanted to know who these folks are and when they were photographed.
 (Judging from the fashions, it goes back to at least the ’60s.)